danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Rails.application.load_server
 ```

-Configure the slack-ruby-bot-server by defining the oauth [scopes](https://api.slack.com/scopes) the Slack app will require.
+Configure the slack-ruby-bot-server by defining the OAuth [scopes](https://api.slack.com/scopes) the Slack app will require.
 Scopes give your app permission to perform actions, such as posting messages in your workspace.
 Here are the specific scopes the Retro Pulse app requires:

 ```ruby
 # config/initializers/slack_ruby_bot_server.rb